 Also because we have lost so many milkweeds in the last 20 years to genetically modified crops being sprayed over and over again with glyphosate.
-When we lose the host plant we lose the species.
+When we lose the host plant, we lose the species.
 Monarchs migrate up to 3,100 miles each season to Mexico to over winter.
 Is that correct?
 YES!!
-It takes Monarchs up to 5 generations to migrate down there were the hand out in fir trees for protection.
+It takes Monarchs up to 5 generations to migrate down there were they hang out in fir trees for protection.
 However, the Monarch’s overwintering grounds are being lost to legal and illegal logging.
-This on top of the milkweed loss, global warming, loss of habitat, stresses, and the list goes on is really making for a trend to extension.
+This on top of the milkweed loss, global warming, loss of habitat, stresses, and the list goes on, is really making for a trend to extinction.

 You Are What You Eat….